JazzMaster/LazGFX/README.md

 		3D OGL routines(QUADS, etc)

+This is from the TCanvas Demo
-TCanvas Demo(patched from "Getting Started with Lazarus and Freepascal" to work):
+(patched from "Getting Started with Lazarus and Freepascal"):

 Come Set Sail!